michaela10c/connectome-fidelity/README.md

 Linear CKA (Kornblith et al. 2019) between mean CC and mean random population matrices is significantly greater than chance in both experiments (permutation test, 10,000 permutations), confirming that the RSA-based fidelity result holds under an independent geometric similarity metric that operates on raw activation matrices rather than RDMs.
-Bootstrap CIs are wide, reflecting genuine model-level variability; the permutation test is the primary inference.
+Bootstrap CIs are wide; the Exp 2 CI reflects a bimodal bootstrap distribution caused by near-overflow activations in some stable random models under resampling — the permutation test is the primary inference.
 The primary fidelity result rests on RSA.

 ---